 The restoration of a tile roof or of a slate roof has always been a green roofing practice.
-Since our inception, we have been recycling tile and slate roof systems.
+Since our inception, we have been recycling tile and slate roof systems in Bristol.

 Most of the work we do is environmentally friendly green roofing for the following reasons:

 - We are able to reuse on average 70% of the pieces of the tile roof or slate roof.

 - We recycle metals removed from the original roofing system.

 - Very little waste is generated because of the reuse of most of the materials.

 - The tile or slate we need to supplement into the existing roof is usually salvaged from another building that would have otherwise ended in the land fill.